FairwindsOps/bif/README.md

-# BIF - The Fairwinds Base Image Finder
+# BIF - The Fairwinds Base Image Finder Client

 This utility interacts with the Fairwinds BIF-Server to find base images and report on their vulnerabilities.